AdmiralenOla/Scoary/README.md

                         Use if you only want to analyze a subset of your strains.
 SCOARY will read the provided comma-separated table of strains and restrict analyzes to these.
+  -u, --upgma_tree      This flag will cause Scoary to write the calculated
+                        UPGMA tree to a newick file
   -s START_COL, --start_col START_COL
                         On which column in the gene presence/absence file do individual strain info start.
 Default=15.
 (1-based